PikeMcGillLab/predictLesions/README.txt

 4)	Run extractNiftiZipInput2 for desired patient - See instructions below
 5)	Open up a terminal
 6)	Change directory to ~/Desktop/predictLeisons-master
+8)	Use command chmod -rwx predictLesions.command to allow read, write, and execute permission
+9)	Use command chmod -rwx genReport.command to allow read, write, and execute permission
-7)	Run predictLesions.command for desired patients - See instructions below
+10)	Run predictLesions.command for desired patients - See instructions below
-8)	Run genReport.command for desired patients, if desired - See instructions below
+11)	Run genReport.command for desired patients, if desired - See instructions below

 extractNiftiZipInput2(cmd, zipfile, RigidTransformFile)

 -	Purpose
-	o	Produces the magnitude, temperature, and thermal dose maps for a patient
+	o	Produces the magnitude, temperature, and thermal dose maps for a patient.
+The output is saved to the directory holding extractNiftiZipInput2.m
--	Input - Input is set-up to autocomplete using the included functionSignatures.json file o	Cmd - Tells MATLAB if you want temperature maps, magnitude maps, or both ~ 	Use the following keywords to define what nifti files you want output
+-	Input - Set to auto-complete within MATLAB via the file: functionSignatures.json o	Cmd - Sets the output for MATLAB.
+		~ 	Use the following keywords to output required nifti files
 			•	'dose' - Outputs only thermal dose maps
 			•	'temp' - Outputs only temperature maps
 			•	'mag' - Outputs only magnitude maps